5GAA and AECC partner on edge and API development for automotive sector

 Johannes Springer, 5GAA and Muriel Desaeger, AECC

 Since its formation in 2016, the 5GAA has been actively promoting the adoption of cellular vehicle-to-everything (C-V2X) as the key technology to deliver full connectivity to the automotive market.
 It brings together automotive manufacturers, Tier 1 suppliers, chipset and communication system providers, mobile operators and infrastructure vendors.
-During its conference in Berlin last week, the 5GAA signed a memorandum of understand (MoU) with the Automotive Edge Computing Consortium (AECC) to facilitate cooperation around the use of multi-access edge computing (MEC), as well as the advancement of network APIs and their use by the mobility sector.
+During its conference in Berlin last week, the 5GAA signed a memorandum of understanding (MoU) with the Automotive Edge Computing Consortium (AECC) to facilitate cooperation around the use of multi-access edge computing (MEC), as well as the advancement of network APIs and their use by the mobility sector.
 The AECC is investigating the use and management of big data, mainly via the edge, to make it cost and time effective to the automotive industry.
 It has already entered into an agreement with the GSMA (read the full story here).
 Together, the two associations want to ensure that these new capabilities are available on a global basis, and harmonised across different countries and regions.

 Featuring: